-Hands-on training in demand
+Hands-on Training in Demand

-Closer to Midlothian, the Texas State Technical College North Texas campus in Red Oak is assisting area companies through 10 programs which offer degrees, industry certificates and customized skills training options.
+Closer to Midlothian, the Texas State Technical College (TSTC) North Texas campus in Red Oak is assisting area companies through 10 programs which offer degrees, industry certificates and customized skills training options.

 One of 10 TSTC campuses throughout the state, the North Texas campus houses many of TSTC’s high-tech, advanced workforce programs with state-of-the-art labs for students to develop skills that are critical in the workplace.